Anna Kavan: Early life and background

+Marriages and first hospitalization

-Disregarding her daughter's desire to go to Oxford, her mother arranged an encounter with Donald Ferguson, her mother's former lover.
-Helen Emily Woods married him in 1920, a few months before he took a position with the Railway Company in Burma.
-She moved with her husband, began to write and gave birth to her son Bryan.
-In 1923, Kavan left Ferguson and returned with her son to the UK.
-These biographical events match the underlying narrative of her initial Bildungsroman Let Me Alone (1930) while Who Are You?
-(1963), written in a Nouveau Roman style, is an experimental variation of her time in Burma.
+Kavan's mother, disregarding her daughter's desire to go to Oxford, arranged an encounter with between the then nineteen-year old Kavan and Donald Ferguson, a man both ten years her senior and allegedly her mother's former lover.
+She married him in 1920, a few months before he took a position as a railway administrator in colonial Burma.
+After moving, Kavan began to write and then gave birth to her son Bryan Gratney Ferguson.
+In 1923 the marriage collapsed, and Kavan left Ferguson returning with Bryan to the UK.

 Living alone in London during the mid-1920s, she began studying painting at the London Central School of Arts and Crafts, and continued to paint throughout her life.
-Kavan regularly travelled to the French Riviera where she was introduced to heroin by racing car drivers she took up with.

-In 1928 she divorced Ferguson and married an artist named Stuart Edmonds whom she had met near Toulon.
-They travelled together through France, Italy, Spain and the Pyrenees before resettling in England.
-A year later, she published her first novel, A Charmed Circle, under the name Helen Ferguson, followed by five more books over the next eight years.
+Kavan regularly travelled to the French Riviera where she was introduced to heroin either by racing car drivers she took up with, a tennis professional who claimed it would improve her game, or through a prescription for morphine to treat depression.
+While in France, she began an affair with Stuart Edmonds, who she married in 1928.
+Together the couple travelled through France, Italy, and Spain before resettling in England.
+A year later in 1929, she published her first novel, A Charmed Circle, under the name Helen Ferguson.
+It follows the story of a pair of sisters, Olive and Beryl Deane, who live in a small town under the tyranny of their hermit father and mother who dote on their cruel older brother—themes she would return to frequently for the rest of her career.
+A Charmed Circle was followed by five more books over the next eight years: Let Me Alone (1930), The Dark Sisters (1930), A Stranger Still (1935), Goose Cross (1936), and Rich Get Rich (1937).
+Most notable of these books is Let Me Alone, which follows the protagonist, Anna Kavan, forced into marriage by a cruel aunt and forcefully moved to a tropical "hell" where she is tormented by both the environment and her domineering husband.

-Kavan and Edmonds had a daughter, Margaret, who died soon after childbirth and they then adopted a child whom they named Susanna.
-In 1938, when her second marriage ended, she attempted suicide and was admitted to a clinic in Switzerland.
-These were the first of what would be multiple hospitalizations and asylum incarcerations throughout Kavan's life for both depression and her lifelong heroin addiction.
+Together Kavan and Edmonds had a daughter, Margaret, who died soon after childbirth.
+They then adopted a girl they named Susanna.
+In 1938, the marriage had begun to sour and Edmonds began an affair, leading the severely depressed Kavan to attempt suicide.
+She was then sent to a private clinic in Switzerland to recover.
+This would be the first of many suicide attempts, hospitalizations, and asylum incarcerations throughout Kavan's life for both depression and her lifelong heroin addiction.